HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 7. General Operation/section 7-2 HF operation.md

 Some HF quirks to remember:
 - **Fading**: Signals can fade in and out as conditions change even over a brief time period.
 This is normal on HF, so don't panic if a station suddenly disappears.
 - **QRM and QRN**: Ham lingo for man-made interference and natural noise.
 You'll hear a lot more of both on HF compared to VHF/UHF.

-#### Exam Tips

-For the exam, remember that HF propagation is heavily influenced by the ionosphere, and conditions can change rapidly.
-Also, different HF bands behave differently - lower frequencies (like 80 meters) work better at night, while higher frequencies (like 10 meters) tend to work better during daylight hours.

 Even with limited HF privileges, you can start exploring this fascinating part of ham radio.
 Listen to the 10-meter band when you can.
 You might catch a "band opening" and make your first DX (long distance) contact.
 Who knows?
 You might just catch the HF bug and start studying for your General license!